DrDonk/OC4VM/docs/spoof.md

 # Spoofing Virtual Apple Mac Model

 If you want to make the VM look like a specific Mac model the settings can be configued in the VMware VMX file.
-The default configration presents the VM as a VMware virtual machine which macOS is aware of when working with updates.

 *Note: iCloud and Apple AppStore can be problematic in Intel macOS VMs even with spoofing.*

+Currently the VMX file example is configured as a regular VMware virtual machine (VMware20,1) which is supported in all recent version of macOS.

+If you want to mimic a real Mac 2018 Mac mini (Macmini8,1) is recommended.

 **It is important that you do not enable the commented out lines until after macOS has been installed as it can cause a failure during installation when the macOS installer thinks it is on a real Mac and tries to do firmware updates.**

-Currently the VMX file example is configured as a 2018 Mac mini which is supported in Sequoia.

 ```
 __Default_Model__ = "VMware20,1"